 The good news is that here at Campania Wines, we have the perfect alternative made in Campania – an Alberti Strega Panettone .

 The panettone is a sweet bread loaf, light and airy, beautifully studded with dried fruits and candied peel.
 It originated in Milan, in Northern Italy and there are many fanciful stories about why it’s called panettone.

 The boring version, sadly the most credible, is that ‘panetto’ means ‘loaf’ in Italian and the addition of the suffix ‘-one’ is applied to something that’s large – so – panettone simply means large loaf.

 It’s complicated to make a panettone, involving a proving process which takes several days.
 This allows the flavours to develop and enhances the distinctive fluffy texture.
 After precise baking, it’s hung upside-down to cool, which stretches it out to give the characteristic dome shape.

-The Alberti Panettone and Pandoro are lovingly made in Campania using traditional artisan skills, based on 150 years of specialist cake-baking experience.
+The Alberti Panettone are lovingly made in Campania using traditional artisan skills, based on 150 years of specialist cake-baking experience.
 Carefully-selected, top quality local ingredients are used, infused with Strega, a local liqueur, which gives a gorgeous saffron hue and a hint of peppermint and juniper flavours.

 Here are a few words of warning, though: Caveat emptor – let the buyer beware!